Photo:

 There are plenty of things to do in Skagit Valley, from visiting local museums to having lunch on the La Conner waterfront.
 Photo: iStock

-Skagit Valley, just about an hour north of Seattle, is known for its world-famous tulip festival and snow geese, but there is so much more to explore.
+Skagit Valley, about an hour’s drive north of Seattle, is known for its world-famous tulip festival and snow geese, but there is so much more for families to experience.
+Every season brings new adventures or seasonal spots to explore.
+Whether you’re headed to the valley for flower spotting in the spring or eagle watching in the winter, consider adding these family-friendly spots to your itinerary.

 The aquarium room features an eel grass archway leading to tanks displaying starfish, crab, eels and urchins.
-At certain times during the day, a few smaller “tide pool tanks” are open for hands-on learning.
+At certain times during the day, a few smaller tide pool tanks are open for hands-on learning.
 Try to spot Ruby the octopus (she is a hide-and-seek pro).
-Down the hall is another room perfect for hands-on play and learning, with books and interactive gadgets that will keep the younger kiddos busy.
+Down the hall is another room perfect for play and learning, with books and interactive gadgets that will keep younger kids busy.

 Outside the center, you can find trails around the estuary and down to the bay.
 Follow a path through a tunnel and to the (super steep!) spiral staircase and make your way down to the beach for more real-life sea creature spotting.